 All Majors must pass a two-hour oral examination covering the above concentrations (including the student's official area of concentration and one other to be selected by the student.)
 The examination should be taken a full semester prior to graduation for Parkville Daytime Campus Center students or a full term prior to graduation for Park Accelerated Program and Portfolio students.
 The examination board will be composed of five members including the liberal studies department chair/program coordinator, the Park Accelerated Program-Parkville Campus Center Director, one faculty member from each concentration to be examined, and one other person selected by the candidate.

 Stipulations

-- 1. The senior project normally is in the discipline of concentration, but may be interdisciplinary.
-It is proposed by the student and completed through independent study. - 2.
-Courses counted toward the 53-hour major requirement may not be used to fulfill the Liberal Learning (LL) requirement.
+The senior project normally is in the discipline of concentration, but may be interdisciplinary.
+It is proposed by the student and completed through independent study.